 Do I need a dental bridge?

 You may need a bridge if you have one or more missing teeth surrounded by healthy teeth.
 Replacing missing teeth is important to maintain a proper bite, prevent the surrounding teeth from shifting, keep the opposing teeth from overgrowing, allow for proper eating and speaking, and to maintain the shape of your face.
-To determine if you need a dental bridge to replace a missing tooth, schedule a consultation with Dr. Black of Desert Pearl Dentistry today.
+To determine if you need a dental bridge to replace a missing tooth, schedule a consultation with Dr. Morales of Desert Pearl Dentistry today.

 What can I expect when having a dental bridge placed at Desert Pearl Dentistry?

 To meet our high standard of care and keep you comfortable, dental anesthetics are used when having a crown placed at Desert Pearl Dentistry.
-Once your mouth is numb, Dr. Black will begin by preparing the teeth on either side of the gap left by the missing tooth or teeth.
+Once your mouth is numb, Dr. Morales will begin by preparing the teeth on either side of the gap left by the missing tooth or teeth.
 Each tooth that is adjacent to this gap will need to be reduced in size and shaped to have a circumferential ledge at the gum line in order to have a crown placed.
 After the adjacent teeth have been properly prepared, the next step is to have a dental impression taken.
 This dental impression will be used by a state of the art dental laboratory in order to fabricate you a customized dental bridge.

 Since your permanent bridge needs to be fabricated at a dental laboratory, you will need to return for a second appointment once your bridge has been completed.
 In the meantime, you will be fit with a temporary bridge.
 Temporary bridges are made from resin and are placed during the first appointment after the dental impression is taken.
 During your second appointment, the temporary bridge will be removed and replaced with your permanent bridge